 Probationary periods of up to three months are permitted.

-Employees may generally be terminated for cause as outlined in the Labour Law with written notice.
+Employees may generally be terminated for cause as outlined in the Labor Law with written notice.
 The notice period depends on the reason for dismissal and generally ranges from 10 days to one month.

 Employees are generally eligible for severance payment as follows: